 Student Governance Statements

 This page is a summary for students of various policies and services listed in the Sandhills Community College General Catalog.
-Revised July 2017 per Vice President of Academic Affairs.
+Revised August 2020 per Vice President of Academic Affairs.

 - Academic Honesty.
 The college believes that the pursuit of knowledge requires honesty.
 Students are expected to act appropriately and deal honestly in all aspects of their interactions with the college and their academic work.
-The college will not tolerate dishonest acts such as copying the work of another; using unauthorized help, books, or notes on examinations or projects; or intentionally representing the work of another as one’s own without proper reference (plagiarism).
+The college will not tolerate dishonest acts such as copying the work of another; using unauthorized help, books, notes, or electronic devices on examinations or projects; or intentionally representing the work of another as one’s own without proper reference (plagiarism).
 The consequences of academic dishonesty may vary according to circumstances.
 Actions that could be taken include, but are not limited to, the following: a failing grade for the work involved, failure in the course, or removal from the course.
 For additional information, please read “Academic Honesty” in the General Catalog.